I love to hear from readers! Reach the author at firstname.lastname@example.org

 The reverberations of the Nurturance post have gone around the world and come back with echoes that, like a strange and terrible sonar, have begun to reveal the ‘contours’ of patriarchy and white supremacy to me.
 Contours that have long been visible to the millions of directly affected people who have been doing this work for generations.
-I have also gotten a better picture of how the depths of the harm that folks face has many layers that have long been invisible to me, because there are things I do not face that I have to choose to perceive and actively educate myself about.
-This is like recognizing a terrifying and yet strangely hopeful set of rooms in which those who have seen and survived the edges of oppression in our world and are living to dismantle them are all talking.
+I have also gotten a better picture of how the depths of the harm that folks face has many deeply interlocking layers that have long been invisible to me, because there are things I do not face that I have to choose to perceive and actively educate myself about.
+This is like stumbling a series of hidden rooms in which those who have seen and survived the edges of oppression in our world and who are living to dismantle them are all talking.
 Some of these edges of oppression hit me in the most frightening of ways, where I have been hit at different times with poverty, and over the course of my lifespan with very serious and sustained gendered violence, with the erasure and deep silencing of my voice, and some pass me by or actively position me as the oppressor, who is morally required to develop deep empathy and political awareness in order to live in integrity within the self and in relationship with others.